 Day #13/14 – Perdika and Agistri

-Every journey comes to an end.
+Every journey comes to an end and this is the end of our island-hopping sailing itinerary.
 However, this doesn’t have to be a bad thing, especially if you make sure it ends with a bang.
 The island of Aegina is where we started, but we can also finish here.
 This excellent last night stop, before you return to Athens, is the home of a harbor town of Perdika, which is an attractive alternative to Aegina town.
 Here you can once again enjoy great food and cozy taverns which overlook the harbor and the nearby island of Moni.

 If you just can’t get enough, you can sneak in one more island to your collection.
 The island of Agistri has a harbor on the north coast.
 This one is ideal for visiting yachts, but it is shallow in parts so be careful with your depth gauge.
 Here you can also visit a typical Greek village, with whitewashed houses and walled gardens for that last touch with the Greek culture, friendly people and beautiful nature.